-One goal of this research is to focus on the linear matrices of our new general scheme, and therefore, in the next examples, we do not explicitly recall the nonlinear parts.
-Existing schemes other than those mentioned in the following examples can also be found to be special case of our scheme.
-Example \ref{ex:fisting} shows how our scheme encapsulates the original family of Feistel block ciphers.
-Example \ref{ex:foxy} shows a more specific instance which is the FOX block cipher.
-Example \ref{ex:lino} shows what happens when the nonlinear part is made linear.
+We point out well-known examples from cryptography about how the linear extension from Equation (\ref{def_eq_rndfct}) has been used implicitly to construct block ciphers.
+Since we focus on the linear extension in this research, we do not explicitly recall the non-linear parts.
+Example \ref{ex_feistel} shows how our scheme encapsulates the original family of Feistel block ciphers.
+Example \ref{ex_idea_nxt} shows a more specific instance which is the FOX block cipher.
+As a companion of Examples \ref{exa_typeIfeistel} and \ref{exa_typeIIIfeistel}, we suggest the reader uses~\cite[Figure 1]{HoangR10} where the designs of several generalized Feistel networks are given.

-\begin{example}[Feistel block cipher family] Feistel block ciphers form a family of symmetric block ciphers.
+\begin{example}[Feistel block cipher family] Feistel block ciphers form a family of symmetric block ciphers, see \cite{HoangR10}.
 We show in this example that they can be seen as a subfamily of our scheme.
-In fact, with $N_i=N_o=1$, $N=2N_{i}=2N_{o}$, $f_k$ can be specified to design particular instances of a Feistel network such as DES.
-An input $x$ is a pair represented as a column vector
+The non-linear part is taken from a certain family of functions.
+The working field is $\mathbb{F}_{2}$ that we denote by $\mathbb{F}$ for this example.
+Each non-linear function is indexed by a key denoted by $k$ which is then used to index the linear extension.
+With the values $m=1$ and $n=2m$, the non-linear $f_k$ can be specified to design particular instances of a Feistel network such as DES.
+An input $x$ is a two-block column vector given by